kubernetes-sigs/cluster-api/docs/book/src/clusterctl/commands/upgrade.md

 ## Background info: management groups

-The upgrade procedure is designed to ensure all the provider in a *management group* will be using the same Cluster API - API version.
+The upgrade procedure is designed to ensure all the providers in a *management group* use the same API Version of Cluster API (contract), e.g. the v1alpha 3 Cluster API contract.

 A management group is a group of providers composed by a CoreProvider and a set of Bootstrap/ControlPlane/Infrastructure providers watching objects in the same namespace.